EasyEyes/remote-calibrator/README.md

   fullscreen: true,
   // Automatically quit fullscreen when calibration finished
   quitFullscreenOnFinished: false, 🚧
-  // How many times you want the participant to calibrate
+  // How many times the participant needs to calibrate
   repeatTesting: 1,
   // The length  decimal place of the returned value
   decimalPlace: 1,